Dlloydev/Toggle/README.md

-## blink(ms)
+## blink(ms, mode)

 ##### Description

-This function sets the duration in milliseconds that the returned value is true after the set timer mode - onPress( 0), onRelease (1), onChange (2).
-Useful to blink an LED.
+This function sets the duration in milliseconds that the returned value is true.
+The mode parameter sets what blink responds to: onPress( 0), onRelease (1), onChange (2).

 ##### Syntax